Home Metro Vancouver Municipalities and Parts of Town The Town of Fort Langley Fort Langley Cranberry Festival in 2025

 • If you want to stock up on cranberries, be sure to buy them earlier in the day before they sell out.
 Just remember that unless you somehow manage to park your car close by, you’ll have to walk around with your purchases for the rest of your visit.

-• Live music and other activities take place in and around the Community Hall.
+• Live music and other activities take place in front of the Community Hall.

 Fort Langley Cranberry Festival Crowds